input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 ### Sign sub-command

 You can run the 'genesis sign' command in release mode.
-This allows the Mithril Aggregator node to sign the `genesis payload` that needs to be reimported.
+This allows the Mithril aggregator node to sign the `genesis payload` that needs to be reimported.
 The signature of the `genesis payload` must be done manually by the owner of the `genesis secret key`.

 ```bash
 ./mithril-aggregator genesis sign --to-sign-payload-path **TO_SIGN_PAYLOAD_PATH** --target-signed-payload-path **TARGET_SIGNED_PAYLOAD_PATH** --genesis-secret-key-path **GENESIS_SECRET_KEY_PATH**